subhadipchowdhury/subhadipchowdhury.github.io/index.md

 ## Teaching

-In Spring 2022, I am teaching _Numerical Analysis_, _Multivariable Calculus_, and  _Mathematical Foundations of Computing_ (Discrete math).
+In Fall 2022, I am teaching _Transition to Advanced Mathematics_, _Multivariable Calculus_, and  _Theory of Integral Calculus_.
 The course syllabis are accessible through the [teaching page](teaching).
 Older teaching is listed there as well.

 </div>